MicroFocus/alm-octane-js-rest-sdk/README.md

 ## Update client API
 The HPE ALM Octane REST API is fully metadata-driven.
 When the Octane REST API is updated, you can update the client API from the metadata.

 Create a configuration file (eg `octane.json`) file for updating client API.
 It defines the Octane server's configuration and user credentials.
+Note that by default the tech preview API is *not* enabled.
+To enable it
+(especially when using attachments) use the `tech_preview_API` key as demonstrated below

 ```bash
 $ cat > octane.json << EOH